This free simple story map I created to use with my students in grades 1 and up. It’s a versatile activity that can be used with any fiction story.

 - On the back page, write the setting, main characters, problem, and solution.

-TIP: Do not use markers.
+Do not use markers.
 They will bleed through.
 Crayons or colored pencils work best.